Panna National Park: Tiger Reserve

 In February 2012, only three years later, the entire tiger population of the reserve was considered eliminated.
 The Madhya Pradesh government did not determine responsibility for the debacle, nor did it pass the inquiry to the Central Bureau of Investigation in spite of requests from the Ministry of Environment and Forests and the Prime Minister's Office.

-The Ministry of Environment and Forests (MoEF) approved a proposal to translocate two tigers and two tigresses to the reserve.
+The Ministry of Environment and Forests approved a proposal to translocate two tigers and two tigresses to the reserve.
 One female each from Bandhavgarh National Park (coded T1) and Kanha National Park (T2) were translocated to Panna Tiger Reserve.
 A tiger male, coded T3, was brought from Pench Tiger Reserve but strayed out of the park shortly thereafter, in November 2009 The tiger started walking towards its home in Pench National Park, indicating homing instinct.
 It moved steadily through human dominated landscape without causing any conflict.
-Forest department staff tracked it continuously for over a month and finally brought it back to the Panna Tiger Reserve.
+Forest department staff tracked it continuously for over a month and finally brought it back to Panna Tiger Reserve.
 It then settled well, established territory and started mating.
 The tigress, T1, translocated from Bandhavgarh National Park, gave birth to four cubs in April 2010 of which 2 survive till date.

 The second tigress, T2, translocated from Kanha National Park gave birth to four cubs several months later and all four survive till date.

 A third tigress, coded T4, an orphaned cub was reintroduced to Panna in March 2011.

 She learnt hunting skills with the help of the male and mated with him.
 She was found dead on 19 September 2014 of an infection caused by its radio collar.
 Her sister T5 was released in Panna in November 2011.